-Once your lead has landed on the Purchase stage, it’s time to close the deal or lose the lead.
-Marketing and Sales must work together to navigate the lead to conversion.
-This is the time Marketing must arm sales reps with case studies, provide product demos, and offer incentives.
-Too often, marketers offer incentives and product demos too early in the funnel, when leads aren’t yet committed to a purchase.
-By holding your offers until the lead is primed to purchase, your Sales force will have more direct impact on the making of the decision.
+Once your lead has landed on the Purchase stage, it’s time to draw the deal to a close.
+Marketing and sales must work together to navigate the lead to conversion.
+This is the time marketing must arm sales reps with case studies, provide product demos, and offer incentives.
+Too often, marketers offer incentives, case studies, and product demos too early in the funnel when leads aren’t yet committed to a purchase.
+Your offers will be more relevant once you introduce them at the end when your lead is prime to purchase.

 Often the terms sales funnel and sales pipeline are confused.
 Let’s bring clarity to the issue once and for all.

-The B2B sales funnel represents how your leads are being captured and moved through the different stages of interaction until they make a purchase or leave the funnel.
-The sales pipeline focuses on the actions taken by your salespeople and the potential for revenue in any given point in time.
-Think of it this way, the funnel is concerned with the buyer’s perspective and the pipeline is focused on the seller’s need to meet sales and revenue goals.
+A sales funnel for B2B represents how your leads are being captured and moved through the different stages of interaction until they make a purchase or leave the funnel.
+The sales pipeline focuses on the actions taken by your salespeople during the sales process and the potential for revenue in any given point in time.
+Think of it this way, the funnel is concerned with the buyer’s perspective, and the pipeline focuses on the seller’s need to meet sales and revenue goals.

 The B2B sales pipeline stages are not the same as the B2B sales funnel stages.
 To visualize the difference, let’s take a look at a sample pipeline stage report.

 As you can see, the B2B sales pipeline stages are different.
-In the Qualification stage, the marketing net is cast to find the people that are interested or need your products and services.
-This goal is to determine if this is a potential customer and if so, get the information you need to request a meeting.
+In the Qualification stage, the marketing net is cast to find the people that are interested in your products.
+The goal here is to determine if these are potential customers and if so, get the information you need to request a meeting.

-During the Meeting stage, you are persuading them that they are on the right path and need to continue to journey.
+During the Meeting stage, you are persuading your prospect that they are on the right path and need to continue their buyer’s journey.
 While sales reps are on the phone, the marketing department is busy delivering relevant content.

 You’ve got to keep the B2B sales funnel full to keep potential buyers moving through the B2B sales pipeline.
 Just like you need marketing tactics and strategies to keep the funnel full, you need best practices for building a B2B sales pipeline.